 If you have been on the internet in the past couple of days, then you probably know that BBM for Android was supposed to hit the Play Store promptly at 7:00AM ET this morning.
 You probably also know that didn't happen, and the app still isn't available.
 Blackberry has now taken to its business blog to tell us exactly what's causing the hold up.

 In short, the entire delay is caused by the leaked apk that recently surfaced online.
+It wasn't the final version of the app (and contained bugs), but still managed to garner "over 1.1 million active users in the first [eight] hours."
 Read More

 This morning we were alerted to a possible Blackberry Messenger sighting in the Play Store, but upon closer inspection, it was immediately obvious that this app is beyond fake.
 The problem is it already has 100,000+ installs, it's been sitting in the Play Store since Friday, and Google hasn't done anything to remove the listing yet.